clojure-emacs/inf-clojure/README.md

 it will always give the list even if you are currently in an acceptable REPL buffer.

+> [!TIP]
+>
-**Tip:** Renaming buffers will greatly improve the functionality of this list; the list "project-1: clojure repl", "project-2: cljs repl" is far more understandable than "inf-clojure", "inf-clojure<2>".
+> Renaming buffers will greatly improve the
+> functionality of this list; the list "project-1: clojure repl",
+> "project-2: cljs repl" is far more understandable than "inf-clojure",
+> "inf-clojure<2>".

 #### REPL Type